breart/atlassian-connect-core/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Atlassian Connect Framework to build add-ons for the JIRA and Confluence
+The easiest way to create an add-on for JIRA and Confluence.

 ## Requirements

-* Laravel 5.5
+* Laravel 5.5+
 * PHP ~7.0

 ## Getting Started